 The passive person refuses to be the creator of his own life voluntarily.
 He refuses to act independently in any situation.
 So in creating a business, organization, movement, or reality, the passive person isn’t likely to make it.
 He does nothing and waits for “flaws” from the sky.
 He is not exactly a fan of our human gift to change ourselves and our reality for the better.
 Some passive people make successful careers but always remain in the shadow of an active person – the leader indeed.

 A leader can be too active too.
-Imagine the ‘action-man’ not thinking, no time to reflect, never asks a question differently than ‘How to make this work?’.
+Imagine the ‘action-man not thinking, no time to reflect, never asks a question differently than ‘How to make this work?’.
 The over-active leader definitely could benefit from the second type of Passivity we described.
 The consciously chosen Passivity allows leaders to rethink their vision and worldview, the kind of process that is hard to combine with activity.

 Also, ‘not-knowing-mindset’ is essential to develop any kind of wisdom and requires Passivity.
-On that excellent form of Passivity slows down the mind and creates space to rethink one’s thinking because it is not engaged in any activity or the consideration of any activity.
+That excellent form of Passivity slows down the mind and creates space to rethink one’s thinking because it is not engaged in any activity or the consideration of any activity.
 So the consciously chosen Passivity is healthy because it is free.
 Moreover, it allows them to develop some wisdom too.

 What about you?
 Are you too active or too passive?